Did I Get Away with Drug-Dealing Charges Because I'm White?

 After my memoir went to print, I wasn’t fired.
 In fact, my superintendent and my assistant superintendent didn’t read the book.
 They didn’t even read about the book.
 I’m not even sure that they knew my memoir existed.
 So there was no buzz, no push to get me fired.
 A writer for a local newspaper suggested that I be fired, but apparently no one in the school district read that article either.
 So I kept my job.

 I’m thankful that I wasn’t fired when my memoir was published.
 I’m thankful that I’ve been given opportunities and trust at my job.
-But gratitude also comes with a painful partner – the realisation that not everyone is afforded the opportunities that I am, that not everyone is forgiven the way that I’ve been forgiven.
+But gratitude also comes with a painful partner—the realization that not everyone is afforded the opportunities that I am, that not everyone is forgiven the way that I’ve been forgiven.
 The grace I’ve experienced is a privileged grace.

 So I ask the question: Would I be a teacher today if I weren’t white?
 Given the nature of my past crimes, would I be allowed to stand in front of young, impressionable students?
 Would I be given autonomy and respect?